One of Disney World’s most classic experiences is character dining.

 Hollywood and Vine

 Hollywood and Vine at Disney’s Hollywood Studios is where you can eat breakfast with some different characters: Disney Junior pals like Fancy Nancy, Vampirina, Doc McStuffins, and Roadster Goofy!
 This meal will cost ya the typical $42 per adult and $27 per child.

 Lunch and dinner offer Minnie’s Seasonal Dining, at $55 per adult and $36 per child.

 You’ll meet Mickey, Minnie, Goofy, and Pluto, and their outfits vary based on the season!

 On June 20, 2021, Tusker House Restaurant reopened in Disney’s Animal Kingdom — you can hang out once again with Donald and friends in their safari best for breakfast, lunch, and dinner!

 The restaurant previously served its meals buffet-style, but Tusker House is currently serving a family-style menu with African-inspired flavors!
 Breakfast is $42 per adult and $27 per child.
 Lunch and Dinner are priced at $55 per adult and $42 per child.

-We should note that ‘Ohana will reopen on July 9th; however, character dining will NOT be available there upon initial reopening.
+We should note that ‘Ohana reopened on July 9th; however, character dining is NOT currently available there upon initial reopening.
 But we’ll be sure to keep you posted as we learn even more about any and all returning character meals.
 Overall, picking a meal will really come down to the characters you are looking to meet, if you’re wanting to eat in the parks or a resort, and the pricing and time of day that you are looking for.
 Take a look at those options on top of the food you can eat and see what’s best for you and your family. 😊

 For now, you’ve got quite a few dining options, based on who you want to see and what you’re in the mood to eat.
 Stay tuned to DFB — we’ll keep bringing you the latest Disney news!